Could mindfulness be your productivity super-power?

-Don't get me wrong; anyone who's done my Getting Stuff Done Challenge will know that I’m a big fan of tips and tricks that can help us be more organised.
+Don't get me wrong; anyone who's grabbed a copy of my Productivity Toolkit will know that I’m a big fan of tips and tricks that can help us be more organised.
 But with so much advice out there it can be difficult to see the wood for the trees.
 You can spend so much time putting systems in place that you find yourself even further behind than you were when you started!

 It's simple, but that doesn't mean it's easy.
 It takes repetition, perseverance and self-compassion, but it might just be worth it.

 Can you see this working for you?
 Do let me know in the comments below.